ancient-military-history

 Organization

-An Imperial legion nominally contained about 5,200–6,000 men, divided into ten cohorts.
-The first cohort was double-sized (five centuries of 160 men) and contained the legion’s elite.
-Each century was led by a centurion, men promoted from the ranks for bravery and leadership.
-The senior centurion, the primus pilus, had enormous influence.
-Above them, the legatus legionis (senator) commanded the legion, assisted by tribunes (young aristocrats) and a praefectus castrorum (camp prefect) who managed logistics.
+An Imperial legion nominally numbered 5,200–6,000 men organized into ten cohorts.
+The first cohort was double-sized (about 800 men) and contained the elite soldiers.
+Each century (80 men) was led by a centurion, promoted from the ranks for bravery and leadership.
+The senior centurion of the first cohort, the primus pilus, was a key figure who could influence legion policy.
+Overall command was held by a senatorial legatus legionis, assisted by military tribunes (young aristocrats gaining experience) and a praefectus castrorum (camp prefect) who handled logistics, training, and engineering.
+The aquilifer carried the legion’s eagle standard, a role of great prestige.

 The Late Empire: Adaptation and Decline

-After the crises of the third century AD, the Roman army underwent another transformation.
-The Dominate (late Roman Empire) saw the legionary change again.
-The lorica segmentata fell out of use, replaced by chainmail (lorica hamata) or lamellar armor.
-The classic scutum was replaced by a round or oval shield called the clipeus.
-The spatha, a longer sword originally used by cavalry, became the standard weapon.
-The pilum was largely abandoned in favor of the spiculum or verutum (javelins).
+After the Crisis of the Third Century (235–284 AD), the Roman army underwent fundamental change.
+The lorica segmentata disappeared, replaced by chainmail or lamellar armor (small overlapping plates).
+The classic scutum gave way to a round or oval shield (clipeus).
+The gladius was replaced by the spatha, a longer sword (80–90 cm) originally used by cavalry, better for slashing.
+The pilum was largely abandoned in favor of spiculum and verutum—javelins of different weights.
+Helmets became simpler, with fewer decorative elements.

 Broader Societal Impact